Petradiamonds/MiningDelays/README.md

 - DONE 2020-02-17 added Start date to summary page and added default sort by start date DESC
 - DONE 2020-02-17 added breakdown hours to view all page
 - DONE 2020-02-17 added breakdown hours to view all page
-- Done 2020-02-18 formated Breakdown hours to 00h 00m format
+- DONE 2020-02-18 formated Breakdown hours to 00h 00m format
 - DONE 2020-02-18 Patched Support for Operational Delays Added to Database
+- Test Branch

 ## To-Do Induction
 - Update usernames with access to maintenance tables